ssg/yello/README.md

 - Compile the assembly (I used WinApe's assembler).
 You'll see that the BASIC listing is changed.
 - Save the BASIC program to disk/tape.

+Hypothetically, you should be able to hex edit a DSK file and change the binary type to BASIC, but raw DSK editing capabilities are really cumbersome on WinApe, and I didn't have any other tools.